jibtaf/README-for-user-testing/5594_Milestone3_README.md

 **==Docker is needed==**

-1. First, set up the consul server for service registry:
+1. First, set up the consul server for service registry (Here we choose `:8500` as the port for the consul server):

 `docker pull hashicorp/consul`

 `docker run -d -p 8500:8500 hashicorp/consul consul agent -dev -client=0.0.0.0`

 2. Then, download the executable files from [5594_Executable_Files](https://drive.google.com/drive/folders/115Memb2WfJusZ6Rt71P85IXIigN5wXFw?usp=sharing), and execute them to run the server:
-3. Finally, use Postman or other tools to send the requests to `0.0.0.0:8080`.
+3. Finally, use Postman or other tools to send the requests to `0.0.0.0:8080`. (`:8080` is a common port for HTTP web servers)

 e.g. Send a GET request to `0.0.0.0:8080/hello` with the following JSON body: